 At UChicago, you are more than your GPA or test score.

-The Office of College Admissions reviews each application on a holistic basis — a complicated name for a very simple concept.
-The admissions committee considers a candidate’s entire application—academic and extracurricular records, essays, letters of recommendation, and SAT or ACT scores — in order to gain a comprehensive understanding of a student’s qualifications and potential.
+The admissions committee considers a candidate’s entire application holistically—academic and extracurricular records, essays, letters of recommendation, and SAT or ACT scores—in order to gain a comprehensive understanding of a student’s qualifications and potential.
 So take this opportunity to reflect on your strengths, your weaknesses, where you have been, and where you want to go.
-A holistic reading process should empower you to be yourself!
+The best way to approach your college application is to simply be yourself!

 What does this mean for you?

-- There is no minimum GPA or test score.
+- There is no minimum GPA or test score requirement.

 - No course load is mandatory, but a standard college prep program is recommended.